 Fresh-Aire UV Blue-Tube XL - The manufacturer says, “BTXL is designed to sterilize airborne viruses, bacteria, and allergens as well as reducing energy and maintenance costs associated with commercial HVAC coil disinfection.”

 While some of these options can be done by homeowners, it’s always best to hire a trained and licensed professional for HVAC work.
-For those interested in taking the next step from DIY to HVAC professional, connect with a school near you with accredited HVAC training programs.
+For those interested in taking the next step from DIY to HVAC professional, connect with a school near you with HVAC training programs.